happycamper1129/jwtExpress/README.md

 [![Build](https://travis-ci.org/auth0/express-jwt.png)](http://travis-ci.org/auth0/express-jwt)

-Middleware that validates JsonWebTokens and sets `req.user`.
+Middleware that validates JsonWebTokens and set `req.user`.

-This module lets you authenticate HTTP requests using JWT tokens in your Node.js applications.
-JWTs are typically used protect API endpoints, and are often issued using OpenID Connect.
+This module lets you authenticate HTTP requests using JWT tokens, in your Node.js applications.
+JWT tokens are typically used protect API endpoints, and are often issued using OpenID Connect.

 ## Install